-Rick Miller is the Deputy Director and Program Manager for the Adrienne Arsht-Rockefeller Foundation Resilience Center Resilience Hubs program.
-Rick will manage a grant from Florida’s Department of Economic Opportunity Rebuild Florida Program to develop a Miami-Dade Countywide Resilient Hub Network Strategy.
-This grant will allow us to build capacity in local communities before, during, and after emergency situations and better engage with county residents.
+Rick Miller joined the Atlantic Council in 2021 as the deputy director and program manager for the Adrienne Arsht-Rockefeller Foundation Resilience Center Resilience Hubs program.
+In this role, he manages a subrecipient grant from Florida’s Department of Economic Opportunity Rebuild Florida Program to develop a Miami-Dade Countywide Resilient Hub Network Strategy.
+This will build capacity in local communities before, during, and after emergency situations and better engage with the citizens.

-Previously, Rick was an executive for a large, global maritime ship operator.
-He is a retired U.S. naval officer who, in his prior military career, had both command at sea and significant staff experience at the Pentagon.
+Previously, Miller was an executive for a large, global maritime ship operator.
+He is a retired US naval officer who, in his prior military career, had both command at sea and significant staff experience at the Pentagon.
 He deployed globally on multiple occasions, led Department of Defense operations in Latin America, and led development on portions of dozens of annual and supplemental defense budgets working with the Office of Management and Budget and Congress.
 He is also author of the book Funding Extended Conflicts: Korea, Vietnam, and the War on Terror.
-Rick is a graduate of the U.S. Naval Academy, Catholic University, and a distinguished graduate of both the U.S. Naval and National War Colleges.
+Miller is a graduate of the US Naval Academy, Catholic University, and a distinguished graduate of both the US Naval and National War Colleges.